nathanielwendt/Syrup/README.md

 Microframework built on Webapp2 for rapidly developing RESTful backends on Python AppEngine

 ## About
 Syrup is a project born from my experience developing several Python AppEngine backends from scratch.
-I wanted a faster way to create endpoints that validated inputs and outpus and could generate documentation automatically.
+I wanted a faster way to create endpoints that validated inputs and outputs and could generate documentation automatically.

 ## Use
 Clone the repo into some /libs directory in your AppEngine project.
 Syrup will be ready to go with a simple import such as